mpdesantis/Map_Generation/README.md

 $ ./run_all_examples.sh
 ```
 Upon successful execution, corresponding output for each simulation binary will be found in the `output/` directory.
+Results from a single execution, with corresponding visuals (images and video) may be found in the `example-output/` directory.

 ### Visualizing the Results
 Carleton's DEVSsim [Cell-DEVS Viewer](https://devssim.carleton.ca/cell-devs-viewer://devssim.carleton.ca/cell-devs-viewer/) may be used to visualize the simulations executed by this project's binary.
 To ensure your files are recognized by the visualizer, constrain your file names as follows: